PCSK9: Gene silencing

 The PCSK9 antisense oligonucleotide increases expression of the LDLR and decreases circulating total cholesterol levels in mice.
 A locked nucleic acid reduced PCSK9 mRNA levels in mice.
 Initial clinical trials showed positive results of ALN-PCS, which acts by means of RNA interference.

-In 2021, scientists demonstrated that CRISPR gene editing can decrease blood levels of LDL cholesterol in vivo in Macaca fascicularis monkeys for months by 60 % via knockdown of PCSK9 in the liver.
+In 2021, scientists demonstrated that CRISPR gene editing can decrease blood levels of LDL cholesterol in vivo in Macaca fascicularis monkeys for months by 60% via knockdown of PCSK9 in the liver.

+In 2023, a clinical trial demonstrated that VERVE-101 gene therapy, which works via CRISPR gene editing, could reduce LDL cholesterol by as much as 55% in human volunteers with heterozygous familial hypercholesterolemia.

 Vaccination

 A vaccine that targets PCSK9 has been developed to treat high LDL-particle concentrations.
 The vaccine uses a VLP (virus-like particle) as an immunogenic carrier of an antigenic PCSK9 peptide.
-VLP's are viruses that have had their DNA removed so that they retain their external structure for antigen display but are unable to replicate; they can induce an immune response without causing infection.
+VLPs consist of the outer shell of a virus particle but lack a viral genome and are unable to replicate; they can induce immune responses without causing infection.
 Mice and macaques vaccinated with bacteriophage VLPs displaying PCSK9-derived peptides developed high-titer IgG antibodies that bound to circulating PCSK9.
 Vaccination was associated with significant reductions in total cholesterol, free cholesterol, phospholipids, and triglycerides.